Bates_no

 The program can accomplish one of two tasks: Bates rename, or copy and Bates rename.

-Format of the AnAnANNN Alphanumeric Bates number template/mask.
+Explanation of the format of the AnAnANNN Alphanumeric Bates number template/mask.

 The template is of the alphanumeric format: AnAnANNNN, where the AnAnA is the alpha root of the Bates numbers, and the NNNN is a starting number.
 The size (length) of the alpha or numeric section is arbitrary, and can be up to 16 characters.
 However, there can be NO spaces in the template.
 A sample template might be: DJM0000.
-It is suggested that the Alpha part of the number be unique enough so as not to conflict with any existing filename extensions or prior numbering passes.
-If files are found with extensions or names that are identical to the alpha section of the Bates number, the file may not be processed.

 The program begins searching the designated source location (drive or subdirectory/folder) for files.
 As it locates files it either renames or copies each file by first incrementing the numeric portion of the template and then inserting the template within the new filename.

-Under this (default) RENAME operation
+Under (this) the RENAME operation

-The template is inserted before the extension of each file.
-(If the file has no extension to begin with, then the Bates number becomes the extension.)
-The Bates number is "pre-pended" (put before) the name if the (upper case) -P option is used.
+If the upper case P option, -P (prepend) option is used, then the Bates number is "pre-pended" (put before) the name.
+(BATES000.NAME.ext).
 (See the -P option.)
 Because the numeric portion is incremented each time, there evolves a unique number for each file.
 Coupled with the fact that the file now has a new name, this adds to the uniqueness.
-A file with the name:

 D:\first_dir\second_dir\etc\filename.ext